le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 # Enough words.
 Let's start with the practice

-First of all you must have installed Ruby and Rubygems.
+First of all you should have installed Ruby and Rubygems.
 Let's create [monit](http://mmonit.com/monit/) cookbook by TDD.
 I generated structure of coobook by [berkshelf](http://berkshelf.com/):

 {% highlight bash %}
 $ ruby -v